A Preview Of Community Financial's Earnings - Community Financial Sys (NYSE:CBU)

 |1.00

 Shares of Community Financial were trading at $55.63 as of October 17.
-Over the last 52-week period, shares are down 2.57%.
-Given that these returns are generally negative, long-term shareholders are likely a little upset going into this earnings release.
+Over the last 52-week period, shares are down 3.08%.
+Given that these returns are generally negative, long-term shareholders are likely bearish going into this earnings release.

 To track all earnings releases for Community Financial visit their earnings calendar on our site.